Vancouver Travel Tips | The Best Travel Tips For Vancouver, Canada

 Vancouver Travel Tips: Getting Into City

 You can either rent a car at the airport, get picked up, take a taxi, or take the Skytrain (Vancouver’s version of a subway).
-Uber, Lyft, etc does not exist in Vancouver so you are best to rely on pricey taxis if you prefer to be in a car.

-- The best and least expensive way to get into the city is to take the Skytrain from the airport into downtown Vancouver.
+- The best and least expensive way to get into the city is to take the Skytrain from the airport to downtown Vancouver.
 When you get out of the airport, go out of the doors, walk across the crosswalk, go up the escalator/elevator to the departures level, and follow the sites for Skytrain.
 It costs less than $9 and takes about 30 minutes.
 There is a ticket machine that you can buy a ticket from.
 Be sure to buy tickets, there are random ticket checks on the Skytrain and fines are about $150 from what I hear.

-- Taxis into downtown, depending on traffic, range up to $35 or more not including tip.
+- Taxis into downtown, depending on traffic, range up to $35 or more, not including tip.
 I believe the taxi companies are doing set fares so ask before you start your ride.

 Skytrain from Vancouver Airport